yane007/playlistgenerator/README.md

 >### After successfully being authenticated you will be albe to ceate a playlist by specifying the start and end locations of your trip, the playlist's title and some percentage of a genre.
 >![Project GeneratePlaylistForm](./ReadmeImages/GeneratePlaylistForm.png)
 >
 >### When the playlist finishes generating you will be redirected to `My Playlists`.
-Here you can browse all your generated playlists, you can open one by clicking on it.
+Here you can browse all your generated playlists.
 >![Project MyPlaylistsAfterCreating](./ReadmeImages/MyPlaylistsAfterCreating.png)
 >
->### Here you can play the entire playlist just by hitting the play button on the center.
+>### Here you can play the entire playlist just by selecting the play button on the center.
->### On the left is displayed the name on the playlist, by who it was made, its rank (the avare rank of all songs) and a paged list of all songs, their duration and preview link.
+>### On the left is displayed the name on the playlist, by who it was made, its rank (the average rank of all songs) and a paged list of all songs, their duration and preview link.
 >### On the right you can control the volume, skip to next/previous track or just select a loaded track and play it.
->### For editing a playlist click the `|Edit|` navigation link.
+>### For editing a playlist click the `Edit` navigation link.
 >![Project PlaylistEdit](./ReadmeImages/PlaylistEdit.png)
 >
 >### On the edit page you will be able to: